SurrealPartisan/shiofaioth/README.md

 The vocabulary of Shiofaioth comes from multiple source languages, including but not necessarily limited to (in alphabetical order) English, Finnish, German, Hindi, Lojban, Russian and Spanish.
 The words may be arbitrarily combined together, twisted to fit the phonology and ortography of Shiofaioth and otherwise mangled, and may thus not resemble much their original forms.
 Some particles are a priori.

 ### Question words
 Shiofaioth has one basic question word, "ke" ("what", "who").
 Other question words can be derived and inflected from it.
 "Why" is "ken-four", "where" is "kel", "whose" is "kec(-ki)" or "kem(-ka)", "how" or "what kind of" is "kel-lainen" and "when" is "kel-duirin".
 The question words typically, but not necessarily, start the sentence.
-Similarly to yes-or-no questions, "ke"-questions typically use conditional or inferential indicative mood, but there is more variation, as the event in question may for example be observed by the one who asks the question.
+Unlike yes-or-no questions, which use the interrogative mood, "ke"-questions typically use conditional or inferential indicative mood, but there is more variation, as the event in question may for example be observed by the one who asks the question.
 The "fioi" postposition is often used in questions.

 ### Derivational affixes
+Adjectives can be turned into nouns describing the property with the ending "-(i)sus", translating to "-ness" in English.
+These nouns are usually class 2, but can also be class 3 if they are discussed more abstractly.

 ## Sample texts and translations

 ### The piece of tortoise news
-Fuin huomo, aokae lie-laik-duei mas uin toroic kuin uin poulaisifa, bue-ecoidae-duei faelid dai opia, daet hui toroic soe-baisen-xoai iroitedaefa hein touras huic poulaisifa-ki duil Rio Hudson.
+Fuin huomo, aokae lie-laik-duei mas uin toroic kuin uin poulaisifa, bue-ecoidae-duei faelid dai opia, edaet hui toroic soe-baisen-xoai iroitedaefa hein touras huic poulaisifa-ki duil Rio Hudson.

+---

 People liking turtles better than cops will be pleased to learn a turtle bit off a cop's toe in the Hudson River.
 (The Daily Times, New Philadelphia, Ohio, July 9, 1924)

 ### The first paragraph of *The Dispossessed*
 Xae-ecoi-duei hei seinae.
 Xie xae-cainen-duei naiet taerekeae.
 Xien bue-suroit-fioi heix kiui hauenitafa naiet ia mouratafa karea aeis.
 Ui aikuin lie-puedaen-fioi cauen xiex-ouer, ia aux ui cailid lie-puedaen-fioi kiuet xiet.
 Xiel, aokael xie xae-kurous-duei duik tie, xae-ecoi-duei naiet ei puero, peuroa xie xae-raeutua-duei huit xeometeria ainoa aeis, heit linea aeis, hait aidea aeis, aokae bue-siuxa-duei ein raia.
 Peuroa dai aidea xae-ecoi-duei real.
 Xie xae-ecoi-duei taerekeae.
 Fail xieneraicion sieben sait eine-naiet duil maila soe-ecoi-duei taerekeae mas kuin dei seinae tuo.

+---

 There was a wall.
 It did not look important.
 It was built of uncut rocks roughly mortared.
 An adult could look right over it, and even a child could climb it.
 Where it crossed the roadway, instead of having a gate it degenerated into mere geometry, a line, an idea of boundary.
 But the idea was real.
 It was important.
 For seven generations there had been nothing in the world more important than that wall.
 (The Dispossessed, Ursula K. Le Guin, 1974)